ppy/osu-wiki/news/2026/2026-01-25-osumania-7k-world-cup-2026-round-of-32-recap.md

 | **Spain** ::{ flag=ES }:: | **5** | 2 | ::{ flag=SE }:: Sweden |
 | Germany ::{ flag=DE }:: | 1 | **5** | ::{ flag=MX }:: **Mexico** |

-To say that Round of 32 has been exciting would be a severe understatement.
-With a total of **3 tiebreakers** being played in just one day, many spectators were left wondering how would future rounds unfold.
+To say that the Round of 32 has been exciting would be a severe understatement.
+With a total of **3 tiebreakers** being played in just one day, many spectators were left wondering how future rounds would unfold.

 From the French derby between France and Canada to the intercontinental matches between Venezuela vs. Taiwan and Thailand vs. Portugal, all of these matches were an amazing watch, and we strongly suggest checking the VODs if you didn't catch them live!